residence, community/cultural, event

 The design aims to support the forming of communities both inside the building and within the local area, through shared entrance patios and courtyard, and a street facing public space.
 Resident artists can use the ground floor as work studios for their own practices as well as for the public programme, while the apartments offer co-housing possibilities.
 Each set of three apartments shares a communal outdoor space scaled for eating and working together, as well as access.
 One floor of apartments has double doors in the party walls, creating optional and flexible shared living possibilities, such as for parties, childcare or co-working.

 The model is simple: artists are offered tenancy at 65% of market rent in exchange for a commitment to dedicating half a day a week each, to deliver a free public programme in the community space.
-The public programme will ensure the provision of skills and creative expertise for the local community, helping to remove barriers to arts engagement and foster inclusive, creative ways of using civic spaces.
+The public programme includes the provision of skills and creative expertise for the local community, helping to remove barriers to arts engagement and foster inclusive, creative ways of using civic spaces.

 The project lives strategically in policy around inclusive growth, specifically looking at increasing participation in culture; exploring the social role of the artist in the context of local state austerity; our interest in how neighbourhoods function; and in participation and engagement in culture in places where artists are living and working.